Coloured people in Namibia: After World War I

 Proclamation No. 34 of 1924 (Native Urban Areas Proclamation) dealt a significant blow to Coloured status, declaring that "a coloured person who lives in the native location shall be regarded as native."
 The 1926 Colour Bar Law, which restricted certain jobs in mining to white workers, was also applied in South West Africa.

 In 1946, Andrew Kloppers moved from South Africa to Windhoek.
 A former member of the Kleurling Ouer-Onderwyser Vereniging (KOOV), he founded the South West African Coloured Teachers' Association (SWACTA) in 1947.
 Clemens Kapuuo served as its president from 1950 to 1953.

 In 1950, the National Party of SWA (NPSWA) won elections for the Legislative Assembly.
-Concerns about blurred ethnic boundaries between Coloureds and poor whites motivated implementation of the Group Areas Act (1950), which enforced residential segregation by race.
+Concerns about blurred ethnic boundaries between Coloureds and poor whites motivated the implementation of the Group Areas Act (1950), which enforced residential segregation by race.

 On 18 April 1955, SWACTA and the South West Africa Coloured People's Bond (SWACPB) petitioned for a new Coloured township in Windhoek and requested the creation of a Council for Coloured Affairs.
 Until then, Coloured residents of Windhoek were represented only by a Coloured member on the Native Advisory Board of the Old Location.

 On 2 August 1957, Herman Andimba Toivo ya Toivo founded the Ovamboland People's Organisation in Cape Town.
 Among its members were Coloured activists Ottiliè Schimming and Kenneth Abrahams.

 Two new Coloured organisations were formed in 1959: